Equipment and Facilities

 Post-Production

-A high-end grading system with digital projection according to the DCI standard enables the colour grading of student film projects for cinema and TV.
-A colour management system ensures reliable, consistent image display.
-Calibration of the film processing by a Berlin film laboratory enables precise colouring for developed films.
+Our high-end grading system with digital projection in accordance with the DCI standard enables the colour design of student film projects for cinema and TV.
+A colour management system ensures the binding, consistent presentation of the image content.

-At our interim location in Adlershof, we cooperate with Christian Riegel and his team from Tonbüro for all cinema sound mixes.
+One of our 5.1 mixing studios moved into a Studiobricks soundproof booth.
+We also cooperate with Christian Riegel and his team from the sound office for all cinema mixes.